Matt-Mf/Mio-Sito/content/home.md

 title = "Home"
 +++

 _Hi!
 I'm Matt.
-I study cybersecurity at UniMI in Milan while working as freelancer._
+I study cybersecurity at UniMI in Milan while working as freelancer sysadmin._
 _My focuses are on IT-SEC, Networking, Systems administration & optimization._ <br> <br>
 _Check on what i've worked in the projects section._